kristianmandrup/aurelia-breeze-sample/README.md

-# aurelia-skeleton-navigation
+# aurelia-breeze-sample

-This skeleton is part of the [Aurelia](http://www.aurelia.io/) platform.
-It sets up a standard navigation-style app using gulp to build your ES6 code with the 6to5 compiler.
-Karma/Jasmine testing is also configured.
+This sample app demonstrates [Aurelia](http://www.aurelia.io/) and [Breeze](http://www.getbreezenow.com/) integration using the [aurelia-breeze](https://github.com/jdanyow/aurelia-breeze) plugin.
+It sets up a simple navigation-style app that pulls data from the GitHub API using Breeze.

-> To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
-If you have questions, we invite you to join us on [our Gitter Channel](https://gitter.im/aurelia/discuss).

 ## Running The App